Time spent living in current home

 In the data file

-Download the data to see figures by:
+Download the data for figures rounded to 1 decimal place and by:

 • socio-economic group